 Are voice payments PCI compliant?
 They can be — but only if card data is captured within a PCI-certified environment and never touches your systems.
 Using a PCI DSS Level 1 certified provider is the most reliable way to ensure compliance.

 How long does it take to set up voice payments?
 Depends on the solution.
-Pre-built marketplace connectors (like Twilio Pay) can be live within hours.
+Pre-built marketplace connectors can be live within hours.
 Custom integrations typically take days to a few weeks.

 Do customers trust paying over the phone?
 59% of consumers prefer the phone as their primary support channel.
 Trust increases when the process is smooth and secure — DTMF capture (keypad entry) is familiar, and SMS payment links offer an alternative for customers who prefer a visual checkout.

-Ready to add voice payments?
-See how Shuttle Voice Checkout connects your IVR, agent, or AI voice flows to 16+ payment gateways with PCI DSS Level 1 compliance — in days, not months.
+Shuttle Voice Checkout connects your IVR, agent, or AI voice flows to 40+ payment gateways with PCI DSS Level 1 compliance — in days, not months.
+See how it works or book a discovery call.